roboception/rc_visard_ros/rc_visard_driver/README.md

   see `/dynamics_visualization_markers` topic.
 Default: false

 - `autostart_dynamics`: If true, the rc_visard's dynamics module is turned on with this ROS node's start up.
-In this case, it is first tried to start SLAM.
-  If SLAM is not available, stereo INS without SLAM is started.
 Default: false

 - `autostart_dynamics_with_slam`: If true, the rc_visard's dynamics module tries
   to turn on SLAM with this ROS node's start up.